DioCar84/A-Taste-of-Lisbon/README.md

 - ## **Libraries frameworks and other technologies**

-  - Django, Jquery, Bootstrap, Cloudinary, Crispy Forms, Summernote, Pillow, Whitenoise
+  - Django, jQuery, Bootstrap, Cloudinary, Crispy Forms, Summernote, Pillow, Whitenoise

 # **CODE STRUCTURE**

   - ## Project

     The Django project was named taste_of_lisbon.
 This is where the settings.py file and the main urls.py files are housed.
-All applications created will inherit the settingsdefined in the project and all url paths defined will be linked to the main url file in the project.
+All applications created will inherit the settings defined in the project and all URL paths defined will be linked to the main URL file in the project.
-    The project will also import the os module and link the env.py fileto the settings file.
-This will allow for a seperate file that houses environment variables with sensitive information, such as passwords and private url paths.
+    The project will also import the os module and link the env.py file to the settings file.
+This will allow for a separate file that houses environment variables with sensitive information, such as passwords and private URL paths.
-    As theproject grew it quickly became evident that more than one app was going to be needed in order to seperate functionality and make it easier to address the requirementsseperatly.
+    As the project grew it quickly became evident that more than one app was going to be needed in order to separate functionality and make it easier to address the requirements separately.

   - ## Apps